mmorella-dev/cs-4308-concepts-of-programming-languages/module-03/README.md

 Requires that you have [Make](https://en.wikipedia.org/wiki/Make_(software)) installed, [Flex](https://en.wikipedia.org/wiki/Flex_(lexical_analyser_generator)), and [Bison](https://en.wikipedia.org/wiki/Yacc)

 Clone this repository, and execute `make`.
-This should generate the `sclanner` binary.
+This should generate the binary at `out/sclanner`.

 ## License